jfernando02/3806ict_assignment_3/3806ict_assignment_3/readme.md

    `roslaunch assignment_3 launch_world.launch`
 4. Run the update_grid node: `rosrun assignment_3 update_grid` in a new terminal window.
 This hosts three services used by the main submarine controller:

+   -  hostile_sensor: Emulates a sensor (such as a sonar) to detect hostiles within a given grid-range
    -  survivor_sensor: Emulates a sensor (such as infrared) to detect survivors within a given grid-range
    -  update_grid: This facilitates the communication between the main submarine controller and update_grid.
 It allows for gazebo to continue simulating the submarine as it moves throughout the environment and picks up survivors.